What Is Childhood Dementia? A Comprehensive Guide

 How do I know if my child has dementia?

-Common signs include memory loss, difficulty concentrating, behavioural changes, and loss of motor skills.
-Symptoms vary, so it’s crucial to consult a GP for an accurate diagnosis and appropriate guidance.
-Early detection and support can make a significant difference in managing the condition.
+Common signs include developmental regression, difficulty concentrating, behavioural changes, and loss of motor skills.
+Symptoms vary widely, so it’s crucial to consult a GP for an accurate diagnosis and guidance.
+Early detection and support from health professionals can make a significant difference.

 Let us be your helping hand